What changed on January 1, 2026

 - Update beneficiary designations.
 Retirement accounts, life insurance, POD bank accounts, TOD brokerage accounts.
 Coordinate with the trust so nothing falls through.

 - File the Medi-Cal application when needed.
 County social services office or online through BenefitsCal.
-Bring documentation of income, Medicare card, identification, proof of California residency.
-Asset documentation is no longer required for non-MAGI categories.
+Bring documentation of income, Medicare card, identification, proof of California residency, and asset documentation, which non-MAGI categories require again as of January 1, 2026.

 - Handle the spousal-impoverishment notice if applicable.
 If there is a community spouse, the county issues a share-of-cost notice.
 Review the MMMNA calculation and file a fair-hearing request within 90 days if actual shelter costs justify a higher allowance.